-How to keep your children safe during the coronavirus lockdown
+How to keep your kids safe online during the coronavirus lockdown

-It’s a tough time for everyone now, but especially parents and children.
-With schools and nurseries closed, there’s a lot of pressure on families as they spend more time together and with fewer avenues of support available if they need a hand.
+Worried about how to keep your kids safe online during lockdown?
+It’s a tough time for everyone right now, but especially parents and children.
+With increasing restrictions across the UK, there’s renewed pressure on families as they spend more time together, with fewer avenues of support available if they need a hand.

-We’re working hard to make sure our services are there when you need them.
-That’s why our confidential helpline and messaging service are still open, meaning you can get advice on the steps you can take to keep your children safe, and help if something goes wrong.
+Many parents want to know how to keep their children safe online during the pandemic, so we’re working hard to make sure our services are there when you need them.
+That’s why our confidential helpline, live chat and messaging service are still open, meaning you can get advice on the steps you can take to keep your children safe, and help if something goes wrong.

-Changes to school and working life mean that children might be spending more time unsupervised or online, but there are plenty of ways you can help them stay safe.
+During lockdown, children might be spending more time unsupervised or online, but there are plenty of ways you can help to keep your kids safe online during lockdown.
 Here are our top tips.